rexrainbow/phaser3-rex-notes/docs/docs/anchor.md

 ## Introduction

-Set position based on visible window.
+Set size and position based on visible window.

 !!! note
     Visible window will be changed when scale mode is *ENVELOP*, *WIDTH_CONTROLS_HEIGHT*, or *HEIGHT_CONTROLS_WIDTH*.